TRAVEL STORY

 “When Massachusetts Audubon leaders realized that a conservation project was welcome in Belize, they initiated negotiations between the government and private landowners, a patient effort under Jim Baird's guidance that has led to three hundred thousand acres of adjacent forest preserves.”

-Pictures of the scarlet tanager, magnolia warbler, and rose–breasted grosbeak appear in field guides to the birds of eastern North America, and in New England we think of them as our birds.
-In truth they are tropical creatures who live eight months in the Central American rainforests, visiting New England only to breed.
+The scarlet tanager, magnolia warbler, and rose–breasted grosbeak appear in field guides to the birds of eastern North America, and in New England we think of them as our birds.
+In truth, they are tropical creatures who live eight months in the Central American rainforests, visiting New England only to breed.
 It is a good scheme, for in the tropics food is steadily present but never plentiful, while in New England the abundant food needed for nesting is available, but only during the summer.
 By their ingenious adaptation, birds demonstrate how tropical forests and northern meadows are interrelated habitats.
-This bird’s eye view was also Jim Baird's view when he and Jerry Bertrand launched Programme for Belize from a dell in Massachusetts, saying “It does no good whatsoever to protect the areas in Massachusetts where wood thrushes nest if when the wood thrushes leave here, they have no place to go.”
+This bird’s eye view was also ornithologist Jim Baird’s view when he and Jerry Bertrand launched Programme for Belize from a dell in Massachusetts, saying, “It does no good whatsoever to protect the areas in Massachusetts where wood thrushes nest if when the wood thrushes leave here, they have no place to go.”

 •

 As Jim and I reflect on Belizean realities, I’m reminded that the country is a living riddle about order: what it is, what place it has in our affections, what approaches to human society align sustainably with our surround.
 In the 1980s, Belize was in a window of possibilities between the collapses of two successive, non-sustainable approaches to order.
 Like other emerging countries, Belizeans now wonder whether economic development means acquiring the environmental damage of the affluent West.
-And while no one denies that, by industrial standards, Belize is poor, as forests, animals, plants, water and good air begin to vanish, they are newly included in the definition of wealth.
+And while no one denies that by industrial standards, Belize is poor, as forests, animals, plants, water and good air begin to vanish, they are newly included in the definition of wealth.
 By this gauge, Belize is already rich.
 Programme for Belize, which is responding to these puzzles, is asking, in praxis, huge questions about humans on the Earth.

-At the mooring in Belize
+At the mooring in Belize City

 Returning now to our weeks in Belize: Katherine and I are at a dock in Belize City waiting for a boat to take us to Caye Caulker.
 Skiffs leave Belize City for the offshore cayes at unpredictable times from moorings next to a Shell marine fuel station on Haulover Creek.
 The creek water is as dark as asphalt, shimmering with the same rainbow of oil as the pools spilled near the station pumps.
-The city's sewage canal runs alongside the shed at one end of the station, and empties into the river at just this point.
+The city’s sewage canal runs alongside the shed at one end of the station and empties into the river at just this point.
 Drizzling rain brings most everyone waiting for boats under the roof of the shed.
-Our companions at the shed are a platoon of off–duty Canadian sailors who are beginning to crack beers and two women in para–military camouflage pants, hunting knifes on their belts, and tee shirts announcing that the days of the patriarchy are numbered.
+Our companions at the shed are a platoon of off–duty Canadian sailors who are beginning to crack beers and two women in paramilitary camouflage pants, hunting knifes on their belts, and tee shirts announcing that the days of the patriarchy are numbered.

-On the other side of the station, near the river under the marina's tiny roof overhang, is most of a Maya family — a mother with five children arrayed around her full cotton skirts.
+On the other side of the station, near the river under the marina’s tiny roof overhang, is most of a Maya family — a mother with five children arrayed around her full cotton skirt.
 Over the many hours that we all wait for skiffs, the children never once cry out or run around the station; even the toddlers are patient, their eyes luminous under straight dark bangs, closing at times in sleep.
-There is also a group young, bare-chested Creole men in oil stained pants who seem to want to provoke someone, anyone, but especially the two gay women.
+There is also a group of young, bare-chested Creole men in oil-stained pants who seem to want to provoke someone, anyone, but especially the two gay women.
 There is a man with a faintly Canadian accent, who carries a flask in his back pocket.
 And there are two young Mestizo boys, about twelve, in short sleeve dress shirts, carrying knapsacks from which protrude books and fishing gear.

 The atmosphere in the marina station is moody.
-For solidarity, Katherine and I gravitate toward the other two traveling women, and are well into a conversation about their adventures in the Guatemalan jungle (setting up a matriarchal socialism among the ruins is their idea), when the two women suddenly leap up, responding to the young men’s taunts by unsheathing knives and some salty rhetoric.
+For solidarity, Katherine and I gravitate toward the other two traveling women and are well into a conversation about their adventures in the Guatemalan jungle (setting up a matriarchal socialism among the ruins is their idea), when the two women suddenly leap up, responding to the young men’s taunts by unsheathing knives and some spicy rhetoric.
 The men reply by swaggering closer in a line dance.
 As the two camps advance, Katherine pales and sinks to the ground, an unpremeditated act that, surprisingly, diffuses the situation.
 Everyone puts their knives and egos back in their cases.
 Though they clearly need no physical protection, we persuade our fierce sisters to take “some fresh air,” and they resettle with us on the sea wall not far from the twelve-year-old boys who have mastered the trick of being left alone.

 “Well,” she says, “I am blind.”